samdanTetteh/CreditScore/README.md

 # Future Improvements
 - Implement composable UI with donut view.
 - Add more instrumentation tests to support data states
+- Add more unit tests as well
 - Go further with modularising the application
 - Include offline support
+- Automatically retry endpoint once network is restored

 # Issues faced
 - Has issues with donut view as I wanted to avoid using libraries.